Visiting Fellows are appointed by the Institute's Director,

 Organizing Fellow, Visual Languages (2004-2005) and A Festival of Disorder (2008-2009)

-Professor Senechal is the author or editor of twelve books, including Shaping Space; Quasicrystals and Geometry; Long Life to Your Children! (a portrait of high Albania); and Northampton's Century of Silk.
-She is co-Editor-in-Chief of the Mathematical Intelligencer, a member of the board of directors of the Civilian Research and Development Foundation, and co-chair of the Russian-American Governing Council of its program Basic Research and Higher Education.
-She was the founding director (1998-2005) of the Kahn Institute, and director of the Northampton Silk Project (1998-2003).
+Marjorie Senechal is the author or editor of 12 books, including Shaping Space; Quasicrystals and Geometry; Long Life to Your Children! a portrait of high Albania; Northampton's Century of Silk and, most recently I Died for Beauty: Dorothy Wrinch and the Cultures of Science.
+She was a founding member of the board of directors of the Washington-based Civilian Research and Development Foundation (now CRDF Global), which promotes and facilitates international scientific cooperation, and was co-chair of the Russian-American Governing Council of its program Basic Research and Higher Education.
+Marjorie directed the Northampton Silk Project (1998-2003) and is Editor-in-Chief of the international quarterly The Mathematical Intelligencer..

 - Richard Unsworth